-This section describes a brief history of the gravity gradiometry history and its uses in the interpretation from gravity gradients (GGs) based in the formulas of Nagy et al. (2000) and Heck and Seitz (2007)
+This section describes a brief history of the gravity gradiometry historyand its uses in the interpretation from gravity gradients (GGs) based in the formulas of Nagy et al. (2000) and Heck and Seitz (2007)

-In order to analyze the feasibility of using rectangular prisms or tesseroids to calculate and to model the geological structures, two simple models were constructed using the tesseroid and the prism approaches for calculation of the gravitational quantities: the first derivative of gravitational potential (vertical component of gravity) and the GG components.
+In order to analyze the feasibility of using rectangular prisms or tesseroids to calculate and to model the geological structures, three simple models were constructed using the tesseroid, the prism and the point-mass approaches for calculation of the gravitational quantities: the first derivative of gravitational potential (vertical component of gravity) and the GG components.
 The quantities in gravity fields were simulated at ground and at a height up to 250 km for analyze the gravity fields in the same height of the GOCE satellite.